-\paragraph{Further Discussion and Open Questions on Padding Strategies.} Up to this point, our discussion naturally raises several questions regarding the proposed padding strategy.
+Up to this point, our discussion naturally raises several questions regarding the proposed padding strategy.
 For instance, one might wonder what happens if we sample the $n + k - \card{I_1}$ padding entries \emph{with replacement} from the set $[d] \setminus I_1$, thereby allowing the final total number of selected entries to be potentially smaller than $n + k$.
 Another natural question is whether the padding entries could be sampled (with or without replacement) from the larger set $[d] \setminus \supp(\hist)$ instead of $[d] \setminus I_1$.
 Do these variations still guarantee pure differential privacy?
 Do they help avoid re-generating fresh noise for all selected elements in Line~\ref{line:re-genrating-noises} of \cref{algo:tail-item-padding}?

 While these modifications might also be rigorously analyzed by suitably adapting the proof techniques presented here, our current analysis does not directly cover them.
 Our primary goal in this work is to initiate the study of, and provide one workable padding strategy, rather than to offer an exhaustive treatment.
 We therefore leave these questions open as interesting directions for future research.